PROMO: 50% off Eurostar Plus & Premier for 2+ people 'til midnight July 13 – upgrade today!Book now

 Flixbus

-FAQs about the train journey from Genoa to Prato Centrale
+What do people frequently ask about the train journey from Genoa to Prato Centrale?

 Want to know more about your journey from Genoa to Prato Centrale?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.